sirsh/wonky/README.md

 ## 01 Patterns, paradigms and style
 Patterns, why?
 Maintenance.
 Cleanliness.
 Dealing with project uncertainty in a non ad-hoc way

-Patterns, How?
+Patterns, how?
 Appropriate abstractions.
 Modularity.
 Reuse.
 Separation of concerns.
 Small functions.

 ### Some things to consider about mixing paradigms...